xJuan21/LionStats/README.md

 ### `Run Application`

-After creating and installing the packages use the command bellow and navigate the app by using the command bellow.
+After creating and installing the packages use the command bellow to navigate the app.
 ```
 python manage.py runserver
 ```